aphroditie3/aphroditie3.github.io/README.md

 1. pour water into a large pot
 1. add sugar and stir until the sugar stops dissolving
 1. place the pot onto the stove at meadium-high heat
-1. stir so the rest of the sugar dissalves
+1. stir so the rest of the sugar dissolves
 1. remove pot from heat and let it cool
 1. pour the mixture into a plastic contaner
 1. in 10 days the bottom will be covered in rock candy